 Don't be shy!
 If you have a question, or are unsure about anything related to taking your medication, just ask.

 Not sure what questions to ask

 Here are some questions you may want to discuss with your healthcare team.
-This is not a complete list, but it should get you started on thinking about what you would like to know.
+This is not a complete list, but it should help you think about what you would like to know.
 You may even want to print these out and take them with you the next time you visit your doctor or other healthcare provider.

 There are many patient assistance programs available to help with the cost of prescription drugs.
 Your healthcare team may have information about these programs, or you can visit these sites to find out more information:

 Always take medication as prescribed by your doctor

 It is important for you to take your medication exactly as it is prescribed by your physician.
 Your doctor prescribes medication based on your specific needs and this may differ from how it is prescribed for others.
 For example, a medication or specific dose of medication that works for your best friend may not work for you.

 Keep an up-to-date list of the medications that you take on a regular basis

 Make sure that your physician knows all of the prescription and non-prescription (over-the counter) medications that you take on a regular or occasional basis, including any vitamins or dietary supplements.
 This is especially important if several different physicians are treating you.

 If you are not happy with the way the medication is making you feel